RandyKLe/YummyNoodleBar/1/README.ftl.md

 Events in this case decouple out the domain concepts in the core of the Yummy Noodle Bar application from the various integrations that may need to access and work upon the core.

-The event components associated with Orders include:
+The event components associated with Orders that you will use for the Web include:

-TODO, update this with the full list for web

-* **RequestAllOrdersEvent** and **AllOrdersEvent**.
-Corresponding events to request the associated OrderDetails about all Orders and the response to that request.

 * **CreateOrderEvent** and **OrderCreatedEvent**.
 Corresponding events to request the creation of a new Order, and a confirmation that the new Order has been created.

-* **DeleteOrderEvent** and **OrderDeletedEvent**.
-Corresponding events to delete an existing Order and then to confirm that the Order has been deleted.

 * **RequestOrderDetailsEvent** and **OrderDetailsEvent**.
 Corresponding events to request the current details of an Order, and then to receive those details.

 * **RequestOrderStatusEvent** and **OrderStatusEvent**.
 Corresponding events to request the current status of an Order, and then to receive the current status.

-* **SetOrderPaymentEvent**.
-Triggered when Payment is to be set on an existing Order.

-* **OrderUpdatedEvent**.
-Triggered when an Order is updated.

-## Model your Users interactions
+### Model your Users interactions

 When you are building a web application, the users you build it for are humans.
 While this may seem obvious, it has massive implications for the design and model of your Web domain.